Kalaschnik/IMDB-Ratings/README.md

 > Scatter plot a TV series listed within the *Internet Movie Database* (IMDb).

+## ℹ Note
+A more recent web app approach is offered by [ratingraph.com](https://www.ratingraph.com/tv-shows/).

 ## How-to

 Start by downloading the setup file `IMDBratings_setup.py` and the execution file `IMDBratings.py`.